El-Bjorn/WeatherXML/README.md

 # WeatherXML
-Perl, Bash & Objective-C working together to reading an XML weather report, do some database stuff, etc..
+Perl, Bash & Objective-C working together to read an XML weather report, parse it, read/write to DB, etc...